-Pursuant to a management service agreement dated February 13, 2014 as amended December 1, 2019 between the Company and Seabord Services Corp. of Suite 501, 543 Granville Street, Vancouver, British Columbia, the Company pays \$29,800 per month to Seabord in consideration of Seabord providing the services of the CFO and office, reception, secretarial, accounting and corporate records services to the Company.
+Pursuant to a management service agreement dated February 13, 2014 as amended August 1, 2020 between the Company and Seabord Services Corp. of Suite 501, 543 Granville Street, Vancouver, British Columbia, the Company pays \$34,000 per month to Seabord in consideration of Seabord providing the services of the CFO, accounting and administration staff and office space to the Company.